KyeMoon123/emanda-tech-task/EXPLANATION.md

 - Add automated tests for frontend and backend.
 - Introduce a persistent database for real-world usage.
 - Documentation for the API and frontend.
+- Add liniting and prettier for code quality and consistency. using pre-commit hooks.

 ## NOTE: I get an intermittent error when runnning docker-compose up --build.
 I get errors regarding the sqlite package not being found.
 Clearing the build folder in /backend and running the command again fixes it.